MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/ziso.rst

 initial_state
 ~~~~~~~~~~~~~

-The module ``compass.ocean.tests.ziso.initial_state`` defines a
+The class :py:class:`compass.ocean.tests.ziso.initial_state.InitialState`
-step for setting up the initial state for each test case.
+defines a step for setting up the initial state for each test case.

 First, a mesh appropriate for the resolution is generated using
 :py:func:`mpas_tools.planar_hex.make_planar_hex_mesh()`.
 Then, the mesh is